Skip to the content

 CDC Map: Areas with frequent epidemics of meningococcal meningitis

-• Meningococcal disease is a very severe, life threatening bacterial infection that can lead to death within a few hours if untreated.
+• Invasive Meningococcal disease (IMD) is a very severe, life threatening bacterial infection that can lead to death within a few hours if untreated.

 • Transmission occurs from person to person by droplets.
 The risk is higher for travelers to regions with seasonal epidemics (meningitis belt in sub-Saharan Africa).

-• The disease can be prevented by one dose of four-valent meningococcal vaccine and protection lasts for at least 5 years.
+• The disease can be prevented by vaccination with a four-valent meningococcal vaccine (MenACWY) and protection lasts for at least 5 years.

 Meningococcal infections occur worldwide.
 The highest incidence is observed during seasonal epidemics in the dry season (December – June) in the so-called “meningitis-belt” in sub-Saharan Africa.
 There is also a higher risk of infection in situations with overcrowding or close contacts to many people, especially participants in the Hajj or Umrah pilgrimages in Saudi Arabia.
 Everyone can be infected, but young children and persons with certain medical conditions or treatments (e.g. non-functional spleen) are at higher risk for meningococcal infection.